caribou/caribou-core/README.md

 # Caribou Core

 A basis for creating dynamic data models who themselves live as data within a model that represents data models.
+In this way it is a cyclic self-creating ouroboros of code/data.

 ## Usage